Skip to main content

 Small Business Evaluation

-The Army methodology for rating the Small Business Participation Factor is to utilize the DoD Source Selection Procedures rating scheme for Small Business Participation (see DoD Source Selection Procedures 3.1.4.1.2 – Table 6).
-Acceptable/ Unacceptable (Pass/Fail) rating schemes are the least preferred method of evaluating small business participation in best value source selections.
-This rating scheme does not allow evaluators to give higher ratings to offerors that significantly exceed the stated small business goals or submit proof of binding agreements with small businesses, and therefore are discouraged.
+The Army methodology for rating the small business participation factor is to utilize the DoD Source Selection Procedures rating scheme for Small Business Participation (See DoD Source Selection Procedures 3.1.4.1.2 – Table 6).
+Solely relying on acceptable/unacceptable or pass/fail rating schemes are the least preferred method of evaluating small business participation in best value tradeoff source selections.
+This rating scheme does not allow evaluators to give higher ratings to offerors that significantly exceed the stated small business goals or submit proof of binding agreements with small businesses and therefore are discouraged.

 Types of Exchanges

-After receipt of proposals, there are three types of exchanges that may occur between the Government and offerors -- clarifications, communications and negotiations / discussions.
-They differ on when they occur, their purpose and scope, and whether offerors are allowed to revise their proposals as a result of the exchanges.
-All SSEB exchanges must be accomplished through the use of ENs .
+After receipt of proposals, there are three types of exchanges that may occur between the government and offerors -- clarifications, communications, and negotiations / discussions.
+When they occur, their purpose and scope, and whether offerors are allowed to revise their proposals as a result of the exchanges are different for each.

-Figure 3-3: Comparison of Types of Exchanges (After Receipt of Proposals)
+Figure 3-3: Comparison of Types of Exchanges (After Receipt of Proposals

 Conducting Exchanges with Offerors

-The PCO controls all exchanges with Offerors.
+The PCO controls all exchanges with offerors.
 Before participating in any exchanges, the PCO shall review the ground rules with the team members.
-During exchanges with offerors, the Government may not:
+Exchanges may be conducted in-person, telephonically, via videoconference, or via written correspondence.

-Favor one offeror over another;
+ Favor one offeror over another;

-Reveal an offeror’s technical solution to another offeror;
+ Reveal an offeror’s technical solution to another offeror;

-Reveal an offeror’s price to another offeror without that offeror’s permission;
+ Reveal an offeror’s price to another offeror without that offeror’s permission;

-Knowingly disclose source selection information, or reveal the name of individuals providing past performance information;
+ Knowingly disclose source selection information, or reveal the name of individuals providing past performance information;

-Reveal source selection information in violation of statutory and regulatory requirements.
+ Reveal source selection information in violation of statutory and regulatory requirements.

 3.3 Award Without Discussions